harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 Some of the data is freely available for download as a csv file from [Mountain Project](https://www.mountainproject.com/route-finder?selectedIds=106064825&type=boulder&diffMinrock=1800&diffMinboulder=20000&diffMinaid=70000&diffMinice=30000&diffMinmixed=50000&diffMaxrock=5500&diffMaxboulder=21700&diffMaxaid=75260&diffMaxice=38500&diffMaxmixed=60000&is_trad_climb=1&is_sport_climb=1&is_top_rope=1&stars=0&pitches=0&sort1=area&sort2=rating).
 However, this is limited to 1000 rows at a time to limit the online traffic, and only a limited number of features are included: the Average Stars, Length, and Grade.
 Two other features and the target (On-To-Do-List) are only available through the website.
 Fortunately, the links to the individual pages containing these data are available in the csv file, ensuring that the scraping process will be relatively easy.

-To obtain the remaining features, I wrote a [simple script](https://github.com/harrisonized/predicting-popularity-of-rock-climbs-regression/blob/master/Scrape%20Website.ipynb) using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and added a random time-out so that I didn't overload the website.
+To obtain the remaining features, I wrote a [simple script](https://github.com/harrisonized/predicting-popularity-of-rock-climbs-regression/blob/master/Scrape%20Website.ipynb) using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) with a random time-out so that I didn't overload the website.
 I obtained [data](https://github.com/harrisonized/predicting-popularity-of-rock-climbs-regression/tree/master/data) for rock climbs in the [Bishop, CA](https://www.mountainproject.com/area/106064825/bishop-area) and [Joshua Tree](https://www.mountainproject.com/area/105720495/joshua-tree-national-park) areas, although I later chose to focus on the Bishop dataset, since it is the most popular climbing destination in California.